krivadna/krivadna/README.md

 In **2024**, I embarked on a cybersecurity odyssey, guided by divine inspiration that **programming would be my calling** 🚀

-## 🎬 Genesis: The Spark
+## 🎬 Genesis: The Spark The Beginning
-My journey ignited with an AI-powered narrative:
+My journey ignited with an AI-powered narrative: One of my first creations was an AI short film titled:
 **"Xenon: A Malevolent AI vs Aura, His Adversary"** 🤖

 This creation opened doors I never imagined:
 - 🎯 Discovered by **USAF Cybersecurity Department** through LinkedIn & Facebook
-- 🔒 Selected for their **Capture The Flag (CTF)** competition
-- 🎥 Commissioned to produce an **AI film** for the United States Air Force
+- 🎥 Commissioned to produce an **AI film** for the United States Air Force for their **Capture The Flag (CTF)** competition

 ## 🕉️ Spiritual Foundations
 Guided by **Mahavatar Babaji**, spiritual mentor to innovators including Bill Gates, whose teachings have influenced breakthroughs in: